lekoala/silverstripe-foundation-emails/README.md

 A default Header and Footer is provided:

 - The header display the logo or the title of the website
-- The footer display the social medias links and a user defined text in the SiteConfig
+- The footer display the social medias links and a user defined text in the SiteConfig (under EmailFooter)

 In the footer, social medias links should be provided through the EmailFooterLinks method on the SiteConfig.
 Each item consist of a : Class, Link, Label and Icon.